uberproxy/uberproxy/docs/plugins.md

 exports.plugin = Plugin;
 ```

-By doing so, the worker would need to say explicity they want to use the `foobar` plugin.
+By doing so, the worker would need to say explicitly they want to use the `foobar` plugin.

 ## Events